knexxel/emoji-name-api/readme.md

 ## Emoji Name Finder
-A simple api to find the name of a emoji.
+A simple api to find the name of an emoji.

 ### >> usage
 ```